-Should childhood vaccination be mandatory?May 15th, 2012 in Health /
+Should childhood vaccination be mandatory?May 15, 2012 in Medicine & Health / Health

 In the British Medical Journal today, two experts debate whether childhood vaccination should be mandatory in the UK.